cloudera-labs/hms-mirror/README.md

 | 3 | YES<br/>HDP2 or Hive 1 | NO <br/> HDP 3 or CDP 7 | Not Supported when `hms-mirror` run from the RIGHT cluster. | `hms-mirror -db tpcds_bin_partitioned_orc_10` |
 | 4 | YES<br/>HDP2 or Hive 1 | YES <br/> HDP2 or Hive 1 | <ol><li>The Kerberos credentials must be TRUSTED to both clusters</li><li>Add `--hadoop-classpath` as a commandline option to `hms-mirror`.
 This replaces the prebuilt Hadoop 3 libraries with the current environments Hadoop Libs.</li><li>Add the jdbc standalone jar file to `$HOME/.hms-mirror/aux_libs`</li><li>Comment out/remove the `jarFile` references for BOTH clusters in the configuration file.</li></ol> | `hms-mirror -db tpcds_bin_partitioned_orc_10 --hadoop-classpath` |

-For kerberos jdbc connections, ensure you are using an appropriate Kerberized Hive URL.
+For Kerberos JDBC connections, ensure you are using an appropriate Kerberized Hive URL.

 `jdbc:hive2://s03.streever.local:10000/;principal=hive/_HOST@STREEVER.LOCAL`

 ### Troubleshooting

-If each JDBC endpoint is Kerberized and the connection to the LEFT or RIGHT is succesful, both NOT both and the program seems to just hang with no exception...  it's most likely that the Kerberos ticket isn't TRUSTED across the two environments.
-You will only be able to support a kerberos connection to the cluster where the ticket is trusted.
-The other cluster connection will need to be anything BUT kerberos.
+If each JDBC endpoint is Kerberized and the connection to the LEFT or RIGHT is successful, both NOT both, and the program seems to hang with no exception...  it's most likely that the Kerberos ticket isn't TRUSTED across the two environments.
+You will only be able to support a Kerberos connection to the cluster where the ticket is trusted.
+The other cluster connection will need to be anything BUT Kerberos.

-Add `--show-cp` to the `hms-mirror` commandline to see the classpath used to run.
+Add `--show-cp` to the `hms-mirror` command line to see the classpath used to run.

 The argument `--hadoop-classpath` allows us to replace the embedded Hadoop Libs (v3.1) with the libs of the current platform via a call to `hadoop classpath`.
 This is necessary to connect to kerberized Hadoop v2/Hive v1 environments.

 Check the location and references to the JDBC jar files.
 General rules for Kerberos Connections:
-- The jdbc jar file should be in the `$HOME/.hms-mirror/aux_libs`.
-For kerberos connections, we've seen issues attempting to load this jar in a sandbox, so this makes it available to the global classpath/loader.
+- The JDBC jar file should be in the `$HOME/.hms-mirror/aux_libs`.
+For Kerberos connections, we've seen issues attempting to load this jar in a sandbox, so this makes it available to the global classpath/loader.
-- Get a kerberos ticket for the running user before launching `hms-mirror`.
+- Get a Kerberos ticket for the running user before launching `hms-mirror`.

 #### "Unrecognized Hadoop major version number: 3.1.1.7.1...0-257"

-This happens when you're trying to connect to an HS2 instance
+This happens when you're trying to connect to an HS2 instance.

 ## Output